 When we pray, we are engaging in a spiritual fight.
 In the natural world, military leaders put together operational plans to help guide them through the war.
 When we engage in spiritual warfare, it is also helpful to have an operational plan.
 It can help focus our prayers, but it also puts into action many Biblical principles.
 I share my prayer operational plan (prayer OPLAN) below.

-In my prayer OPLAN, I include principles that I learned from brothers and sisters in Christ that are prayer warriors, many with prophetic gifting.
+In my prayer OPLAN, I include principles that I learned from brothers and sisters in Christ that are prayer warriors, many with a prophetic gifting.
 These are the Miss Claras in my life.
-Obviously, prayer does not have to follow this pattern exactly as I have laid it out, but I have found that including these elements helps keep my heart in the right place day after day and make my prayer time more effective.In the natural world, military leaders put together operational plans to help guide them through the war.
+Obviously, prayer does not have to follow this pattern exactly as I have laid it out, but I have found that including these elements helps keep my heart in the right place day after day and makes my prayer time more effective.In the natural world, military leaders put together operational plans to help guide them through the war.
 When we engage in spiritual warfare, it is also helpful to have an operational plan.
 Click To Tweet

 PRAYER OPERATIONAL PLAN (Battle Plan for Prayer)